percona/portal-doc/docs/index.md

 Percona Platform also includes Percona Monitoring and Management (PMM) for database management, monitoring, and automated insights, making it easier to manage database deployments.

-This documentation portal contains information on using Percona Platform to help you run your database environment at peak performance.
-If you need more help, contact us at <portal-help@percona.com>.

 ## Start here

 Here's how to set up Percona Platform: